fru-legacy/anyform/README.md

 import Anyform from 'anyform-react';
 import set from 'anyform-set-default';

-// In your react render method:
+// In the intended render method:
 <Anyform.Editor components={set} />
 ```

 ## Content